CSCfi/csc-user-guide/docs/cloud/rahti2/concepts.md

 are not enough to provide a predictable way to access an application.

 A **service** provides a stable virtual IP, a port and a DNS name for one or more pods.
-They act as load balancers, directing traffic to a group of pods that all serve the same application.
+They act as **load balancers**, directing traffic to a group of pods that all serve the same application.

 ![Service](../img/service.png)